EU and Côte d’Ivoire Fisheries Partnership Agreement

 What are the major implications for exporting countries?

-Abidjan, a major regional fish landing port at almost 900,000 tonnes per year, is the preferred processing location for the EU tuna fleet in the Atlantic.
+Abidjan, a major regional fish landing port (almost 900,000 tonnes per year), is the preferred processing location for the EU tuna fleet in the Atlantic.
 As a Port State, Côte d’Ivoire must be able to implement international standards for inspection of vessels that use its port.
 Côte d’Ivoire has significant responsibility in the fight against illegal, unreported, and unregulated (IUU) fishing, and needs to secure more than €600 million over 5 years for sustainable development of the sector (Evaluation).
 (See Regulation on illegal, unreported and unregulated fishing – explained.)

 Background